atrium-ui/app-state/README.md

 The basis of that concept relies on a Custom Element "app-state", which captures and propegates new state of any element contained in its children.
-Every page can have multiple app-state elements, and can even be nested, but not recommended.
+Every page can have multiple app-state elements, app-state nesting it not supported at the moment.

 ### TODOs: